uspki/policies/certificate-policy.md

 Databases maintained by the CA or affiliated government agencies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.

 #### 3.2.2.8 CAA Records
-When processing CAA records, CAs SHALL process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
-Additional property tags MAY be supported, but SHALL NOT conflict with or supersede the mandatory property tags set out in this document.
-CAs SHALL respect the critical flag and not issue a certificate if they encounter an unrecognized property with this flag set.
+When processing CAA records, CAs shall process the issue, issuewild, and iodef property tags as specified in RFC 6844, although they are not required to act on the contents of the iodef property tag.
+Additional property tags may be supported, but shall not conflict with or supersede the mandatory property tags set out in this document.
+CAs shall respect the critical flag and not issue a certificate if they encounter an unrecognized property with this flag set.

-RFC 6844 requires that CAs “MUST NOT issue a certificate unless either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certification Practice Statement applies.”
+RFC 6844 requires that CAs “MUST not issue a certificate unless either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certification Practice Statement applies.”

-For issuances conforming to this Certificate Policy, CAs SHALL NOT rely on any exceptions specified in their respective CPS unless they are one of the following:
+For issuances conforming to this Certificate Policy, CAs shall not rely on any exceptions specified in their respective CPS unless they are one of the following:
 -  CAA checking is optional for certificates for which a Certificate Transparency pre-certificate was created and logged in at least two public logs, and for which CAA was checked.
 -  CAA checking is optional if the CA or an Affiliate of the CA is the DNS Operator (as defined in RFC 7719) of the domain’s DNS.